 Deficiency Letter. on August 17, 2023, the FERC issued a deficiency letter identifying the additional information that it needs to process the application.
 Vistra and Energy Harbor responded to the deficiency letter on September 18, 2023 ("Deficiency Letter Response").
 The Deficiency Letter Response constituted an amendment to the application.
-Comments on the Deficiency Letter Response are due on or before October 10, 2023.
-Thus far, comments have been filed by NOPEC and OH OCC.
+Comments on the Deficiency Letter Response were due on or before October 10, 2023.
+Comments were filed by NOPEC, OH OCC, and the PJM IMM.
+On October 20, Vistra and Energy Harbor answered the OH OCC and PJM IMM comments.